writing about us

 These terms originally come from two different language groups – Palawa is a southern word while Pakana is from the north of the island.
 They are used interchangeably but not together.
 Palawa is more commonly used as the collective term for Tasmanian Aboriginal people.

-If you’ve come on wukalina Walk and learnt that we are Palawa (or Pakana), please don’t then go on to write a story about us as Indigenous people with our Indigenous tourism venture.
-You know our identity now so please show us respect by using that name.
+Also, now that you know we are Palawa (or Pakana), please don’t then go on to write a story about us as Indigenous people with our Indigenous tourism venture.
+You know our identity now so please show us respect by using it.
+It’s your job to educate your editors on this too.

 Not all First Nations people who, today, live in Lutruwita are Palawa and not all of our guides are Palawa so please make sure you ask individual people what their cultural identity is rather than make an assumption.